axodotdev/oranda-js/Deployment.md

 ```

 This command will build your project if no version exists and deploy it to `gh-pages` branch on github.
-It uses [gh-pages](https://github.com/tschaub/gh-pages#options) under the hood so any options you pass there you can also pass in your `deployment` option in `.oranda.config.json`.
+It uses [gh-pages](https://github.com/tschaub/gh-pages#options) under the hood so any options you pass there you can also pass in your `deployment` option in your config.
 ✨

 ## Gitlab Pages